 Chemical Pregnancies vs Evaporation Line

-Most chemical pregnancies are believed to occur because the fertilised egg had some sort of chromosomal abnormality that made it non-viable from the start.
+Most chemical pregnancies, which can also be referred to as biochemical pregnancy, are believed to occur because the fertilised egg had some sort of chromosomal abnormality that made it non-viable from the start.
 When the body recognises this, it will naturally terminate the pregnancy soon after the egg implants.

-While the implantation itself is never actually completed, the cells of the fertilised egg will still produce enough of the pregnancy hormone hCG (human chorionic gonadotropin) to elicit a positive pregnancy test result.
+While the implantation itself is never actually completed, the fertilised egg cells will still produce enough of the pregnancy hormone hCG (human chorionic gonadotropin) to elicit a positive pregnancy test result.

 Chemical pregnancies are most often identified in women who are undergoing in vitro fertilization (IVF).
 The heightened anticipation of a pregnancy during IVF may lead some couples to test more frequently and earlier than those conceiving naturally.